DMTF/Redfish-Mockup-Server/README.md

 ## About

 The Redfish Mockup Server serves Redfish requests against a Redfish mockup.
 The server runs at either a specified IP address and port or the default IP address and port, `127.0.0.1:8000`.

 You can find DMTF-published sample mockups at [All Published Versions of DSP2043](https://www.dmtf.org/dsp/DSP2043 "https://www.dmtf.org/dsp/DSP2043").

 To create a mockup from a service, use the [Redfish-Mockup-Creator](https://github.com/DMTF/Redfish-Mockup-Creator "https://github.com/DMTF/Redfish-Mockup-Creator").

+The scope of this tool is to serve a static mockup for development purposes.
+It does support modification requests, such as `PATCH` and `POST`, and actions to a limited extent.
+For a more feature-rich Redfish experience, one of the following tools can be used instead of the Redfish Mockup Server:

+* [Redfish-Interface-Emulator](https://github.com/DMTF/Redfish-Interface-Emulator): A more functional service that implements modification requests and actions.
+* [Swordfish-API-Emulator](https://github.com/SNIA/Swordfish-API-Emulator): A SNIA extension to the previous tool with more built-in functionality supported.

 ## Requirements